Docker vs. Containerd: A Quick Comparison (2023)

 Docker was not designed to seamlessly embed inside Kubernetes.
 Docker has an abstraction layer containing UX enhancements that make it human-friendly.
 However, Kubernetes doesn’t need or use these enhancements.

 Instead, Kubernetes uses another tool called Dockershim to get the Docker capabilities it needs, which is Containerd.
 But why does Kubernetes need to use Dockershim instead of going to Containerd directly?
-It needs it because Docker isn’t compliant with Container Runtime Interface (CRI).
+It is needed because Docker isn’t compliant with the Container Runtime Interface (CRI).

 Once Docker is removed, Kubernetes will also stop using Dockershim.
 Instead, it’ll use Containerd directly, making the process of orchestrating containers much simpler and faster.

-Polish your Docker skills with a hands-on course:
+Polish your containerization skills with our hands-on Docker Course:

 You may also be interested in the following: